MRGlick/better_than_js/README.md

 ## Future Goals

 * **Explicit Type coercion** Self explanatory.
+* **Better error reporting** Improve and add as many helpful error messages as I can.
 * **Arrays:** Introduce array data structures.
 * **File Support:** Allow programs to read from and write to files.
 * **Generic Types:** I might add them later on.